turingschool/front-end-curriculum/lessons/module-2/es5-vs-es6.md

 By the end of the lesson, you will
 * Be familiar with some of ES6 syntax and know how it relates to ES5
-* Know how prototypal inheritance works and be able to explain it
+* Know how inheritance works and be able to explain it
-* Be familiar with tools to make ES6 easier

 ## The differences between ES5 and ES6